 Shelf relevance: a revolutionary approach to assortment planning and execution

 Grocery shoppers continue confronting frustrating out-of-shelf situations.
 Gaps in On-Shelf Availability and On-Shelf Relevancy result in lost volume, lost baskets, and lost faith among shoppers.
 Food retailers and suppliers need to work together more effectively to ensure their shelves have the right depth and breadth of assortment plus inventory to meet the needs of their local customers.
-Keeping shelves relevant and properly stocked—in stores and online.
+They are keeping shelves relevant and properly stocked—in stores and online.

-Shelf relevance and getting the right store clustering strategies are critical to success in the current cut-throat environment.
+Shelf relevance and the right store clustering strategies are critical to success in the current cut-throat environment.
 Today Retailers, grocers, and brand marketers across the board are taking steps to streamline assortments and make the shelves ‘locally relevant’ and ‘effectively merchandised.’
 Simply put: hyper-local retailing is gaining relevance and requires new thinking and solutions to achieve success.

 Retailers, grocers, and their suppliers need fundamental new thinking and approach to assortments on shelves.